 A press release is a powerful way to communicate your company’s news and events.
 By crafting your press release in an SEO-friendly way, you can make sure that it functions as a companion to your SEO efforts as well.
-By adopting a smart press release strategy, you can get extra links indexed and counted by major search engines.
+A smart press release strategy can help you get extra links indexed and counted by major search engines.
 In other words, your press release can help provide quality, keyword-rich links to your site–if you write them properly.

-There are two reasons for this: first, it’s important that you have the relevant content up front, because this will make it easier for search engine algorithms to understand your press release.
-Additionally, you want to make sure you are providing the (human) readers with relevant information pertaining to your message and keeping the reader’s interest to continue through the entire release.
+There are two reasons for this: first, it’s important to have the relevant content up front, because this will make it easier for search engine algorithms to understand your press release.
+Additionally, you want to make sure you are providing the (human) readers with relevant information off the top to keep them interested, engaged, and reading the entire release.

 Google’s John Mueller had this to say on press release links back in 2018: